-Prior to becoming Chief Operating Officer in 2009, Carroll was AMC Networks’ President of Entertainment Services.
-He also served seven years as general manager of IFC and Bravo, during which he transformed Bravo from a small pay channel into a commercial network available to more than 68 million subscribers, launching hits like “Inside the Actors Studio” and “Queer Eye for the Straight Guy.”
-Bravo was sold to NBC in 2002.
+Prior to becoming Chief Operating Officer in 2009, Carroll was the company’s President of Entertainment Services.
+He previously served as general manager off Bravo (when the company was known as Rainbow Media), during which time he transformed Bravo from a small pay TV channel into a commercial network available to more than 68 million subscribers, and helped launch hits like “Inside the Actors Studio” and “Queer Eye for the Straight Guy.”
+The company sold Bravo to NBC in 2002.

 Carroll is the recipient of numerous industry honors, including the National Cable & Telecommunications Association’s (NCTA) Programming Vanguard Award and a PromaxBDA Brand Builders Award.